tytydraco/yessleep/out/Fractured_Paths.md

-I never ended up calling Alina.
+I never called Alina.
+I couldn’t.
+Not after what the app showed me that morning.
+I just sat there, in the diner, waiting for the world to make sense again.

 I just sat in that diner, wrapped in fluorescent buzz and cheap linoleum, watching my coffee go cold.